freistli/ModernizeApp/Docs/Host Standard UWP Controls in C++ Win32 project using XAML Islands.md

     #include <winrt/myapp.h>
     ```

-    Using winrt namespaces in SimpleAPP.h
+ 11. Using winrt namespaces in SimpleAPP.cpp

     ```C++
     using namespace winrt;